 The blue zoom box displayed in the up left of the image indicates the faction of the image that is currently displayed.
 The size of the zoom box can be set under the preferences menu.
 The green Y-arrow points to what would be the top of the image prior to any inverting/rotating (see the View menu).
 The green X-arrow points to what would be the right of the image prior to any inverting/rotating.
-The N and E directional arrows and the distance scales show in either red or yellow.
-If WCS headers are found in the image, the display color is yellow and the directions and scales will be automatically set.
-If no WCS headers are found, the display color is red.
-In the case of no WCS headers, the directions and scales can be set under the WCS menu.
+The red N- and E-arrows point in the user defined directions that should indicate the proper north and east directions in the image.
+The north and east directions are set under Preferences->Set direction indicator angles.
+The north offset should be entered as the CCW angle in degrees from the Y-arrow in a non-inverted/rotated image.
+The east offset should be entered as the CCW angle in degrees from the north direction in a non-inverted/rotated image (note: not from the X-arrow).
+Once set up, the X-, Y-, N-, and E-direction arrows will follow properly when the image is inverted or rotated.
+The image scale indication at the top middle of an image will display the scale of the image in either pixels or in secs/mins of arc if the pixel scale has been set in the Preferences menu.